JennyDelaney/Portfolio_1_Project/README.md

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bug
+The images on Top 5 Courses page merged and lost its gap when reduced under 950px.
+The fix was to add a new height to the course-images to give this gap.
 The hamburger menu style implements when looking at it from a device screen of less than 450px however for some reason the drop-down list of items will not appear.
 Tried to figure out the bug but couldn't.

 ## Deployment